Simsso/Haskell-Studies/README.md

 18. > And putStrLn takes a String argument, performs I/O, and returns nothing interesting — parents of children with an allowance can sympathize.
     > Fail fast, like an overfunded startup
 21. > This is how you learn to play type Tetris with the pros.
+22. > The rest of the chapter will wait while you verify these things.